ldsands/UsefulCodeSnippets/OtherSoftware/Linux/LinuxPrograms.md

 ### AppImage Applications

-"Linux apps that run anywhere" [(AppImage Home Page)](https://appimage.org/).
+- "Linux apps that run anywhere" [(AppImage Home Page)](https://appimage.org/).
 You can find a list of AppImage applications at [AppImageHub](https://www.appimagehub.com/).
+    - Unfortunately AppImageHub is not very comprehensive but it is the best there is as far as I'm aware (as of 2024-12-16)
+    - You can also use [AppImage Pool](https://flathub.org/apps/io.github.prateekmedia.appimagepool) that can be installed via Flatpak that accesses the AppImageHub database and can install AppImage applications
+- AppImage applications don't always come with a `.desktop` file or at least don't place it where needed all the time
+    - To help with this issue you can use [this repo](https://github.com/un1t/appimage-desktop-entry)
+        - Download the file and use the instructions to extract and then create a `.desktop` file that can then be used to find the application in KDE
+        - In the directory containing the file `appimage-desktop-entry.sh` use the example command below (make sure to use the correct ) to create the `.desktop` file and have it automatically moved to the correct location for KDE to see it
+            - `bash ./appimage-desktop-entry.sh /home/$USER/Documents/AppImageApplications/LM_Studio-0.3.3.AppImage` (Note I did this in Nushell)

 ### Bottles (For using Windows Applications)